MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/walkthrough-logging-email-interactions-in-the-microsoft-dynamics-nav-database.md

 7. On the salesperson card, on the **Navigate** tab, choose **Interaction Log Entries**.
 Verify that the email message that you sent is in the list.
 On the **Home** tab, choose **Show** to open the mail message.

     > [!IMPORTANT]
     >  Email messages received through the Internet can have fake sender addresses.
-That means that interaction log entries in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> that are created from email logging could potentially include fake addresses and should be reviewed with security in mind.
+That means that interaction log entries in [!INCLUDE[d365fin](includes/d365fin_md.md)] that are created from email logging could potentially include fake addresses and should be reviewed with security in mind.

 #### To integrate mail messages with public folders